HaCk3Dq/raspberry-vu/README.md

     cd build/armv6l/test/
     ./test-libimpulse

-This should stream zeros up the stream; then start your favourite media player (in another window):
+This should stream zeros up the screen; then start pulseaudio and your favourite media player (in another window):

+    pulseaudio --daemonize
     mplayer K.Minogue-I_should_be_so_lucky.mp3

 Those zero's from the test program should be replaced with some changing values